-The region is known for its close-knit community life, distinctive agricultural landscape and German Catholics who came here in the mid to late 1800s.
-“The Holyland” as it’s been called since at least 1898, is where ten tiny communities still dot the countryside within a 100 square mile area in the two counties.
+A region is known for its close-knit community life, distinctive agricultural landscape, and German Catholics who came here in the mid to late 1800s.
+“The Holyland,” as it’s known, at least since 1898, is where ten tiny communities still dot the countryside within a 100 square mile area in the two counties.

-Between 1841 and 1870 eleven grand Catholic Churches were built throughout the region to form the “original” of the Holyland communities.
-Communities that include Calvary, Charlesburg, Jericho, Johnsburg, Marytown, Mount Calvary, St. Anna, St. Cloud, St. Joe, and St. Peter (at the time two churches had been built in Johnsburg).
+Between 1841 and 1870, eleven grand Catholic Churches were built throughout the region to form the “original” of the Holyland communities.
+The rural communities include Calvary, Charlesburg, Jericho, Johnsburg (where at that time, had two churches), Marytown, Mount Calvary, St. Anna, St. Cloud, St. Joe, and St. Peter.

 Holylanders are dreamers and doers – people who play as hard as they work, enjoy their rich heritage, celebrate the ups and downs of daily life through community, food, and an appreciation for a tasty brew along the way.